Free Google Review Response Generator

 Three steps.
 Eight seconds.
 Zero guesswork.

 - Paste the review.
 The actual text — not a summary.
-Our AI reads it word-for-word and identifies what the reviewer specifically praised or criticized.
+Our generator reads it and identifies what the reviewer specifically praised or criticized.
 That detail is what makes responses feel real.

 - Tell us the basics.
 Star rating, your business name, city, industry, and tone.
 Industry triggers compliance rules — dental and medical get HIPAA-safe wording; legal gets privilege-safe wording; financial gets account-detail-safe wording.
-You don't have to think about it.
+You do not have to think about it.

 - Click Generate.
 You get 3 distinct responses: concise (40-80 words, fast reply), balanced (90-150 words, typical reply), and detailed (160-220 words, full acknowledgment for tough reviews).
-Each one is scored on a 100-point scale, screened for HIPAA / legal violations, and checked against a 25-phrase blocklist of AI-sounding language.
+Each one is scored on a 100-point scale and screened for compliance.

 How should I respond to a negative Google review?